Reizeron/High-Rock-Zero/content/Topics/my trade.md

 > *;used the class description to ass topic pointers - R-Zero*

 >[!dialogue] Class;Witchhunter
 > I am a witchhunter.
 I dedicate body and soul to the destruction of profane magics.
-Most foul are necromancers, who defile the bodies and spirits of the sacred dead.
+Most foul are [[necromancers]], who defile the bodies and spirits of the sacred dead.
 Equally abominable are the evil Daedra worshippers.
-The Daedra Lords delight in the torment and corruption of mortals, and they reward followers with terrible powers always used for evil purposes.
+The [[Daedra Lords]] delight in the torment and corruption of mortals, and they reward followers with terrible powers always used for evil purposes.
 In employing the tools of the Enemy -- the spells of the College of Conjuration -- I risk contamination, but fire must be fought with fire.
 > *;Witchhunter; Daedra, Necromancy*